Pincky Balhara

 Pincky Balhara is an Indian Kurash wrestler and Judoka.

 Achievements

 From 24 September to 3 October 2016, India competed in the 2016 Asian Beach Games.
-The country's first medal was won by Balhara, a bronze medal in the 52kg wrestling (kurash) event.
+The country's first medal was won by Balhara, a bronze medal in the 52 kg wrestling (kurash) event.

-At the 2018 Asian Games,in Jakarta, Balhara won a 52kg silver medal in Kurash.
+At the 2018 Asian Games, in Jakarta, Balhara won a 52 kg silver medal in Kurash.